Olayiwola72/oneot-weather-forecast-eventdriven/README.md

 # **REST API Weather Forcast Application**
-This project is a Gradle multi-module Spring Boot application that fetches weather queryForecast data from the
+This project is a Gradle multi-module Spring Boot application that fetches weather searchForecast data from the
-<a href="http://www.ilmateenistus.ee/ilma_andmed/xml/queryForecast.php?lang=eng" target="_blank">Estonian XML Weather Service API</a>.
+<a href="http://www.ilmateenistus.ee/ilma_andmed/xml/searchForecast.php?lang=eng" target="_blank">Estonian XML Weather Service API</a>.
 It consists of two independent modules that can run as separate applications:

 - **Module 1 - Write Microservice:** A scheduled service that fetches weather data from a public XML API every 30 minutes and stores it in a PostgreSQL database.
-- **Module 2 - Query Microservice Web API:** A REST API service that allows users to query the weather queryForecast for specific locations or retrieve the day’s queryForecast for all available locations.
+- **Module 2 - Query Microservice Web API:** A REST API service that allows users to query the weather searchForecast for specific locations or retrieve the day’s searchForecast for all available locations.

 A third module exists to store common configurations or utility functions shared by the two primary modules.